augmentedfabricationlab/climate_active_bricks/README.rst

 ============================================================
-climate_active_bricks: Climate Active Bricks
+Climate Active Bricks
 ============================================================

-**This project examines the microclimate effects of differentiated brick facades.** ...
+**This project examines the microclimate effects of differentiated robotically fabricated brick facades.** ...

 Installation and Dependencies